 7:00pm to 10:00pm

-It’s almost time for dinner and the choices are plenty in Cotai.
-For a rewarding meal, we suggest you head to The Manor at St. Regis Macao for its stylish setting and a memorable medley of flavors on offer (see image above).
-If you want to splurge even further, try the Michelin-starred restaurant, Jade Dragon at City of Dreams or Lai Heen at The Ritz-Carlton Macau.
+When it’s time for dinner, you’ll find plenty of options where to go in Cotai.
+For a rewarding meal, we suggest heading to The Manor at The St. Regis Macao for its stylish setting and a memorable medley of flavors on offer or MGM Cotai’s Grill 58 for an excellent steak or high-quality grilled seafood.
+If you want to splurge even further, try one of the Michelin-starred restaurants, such as Jade Dragon at City of Dreams or Lai Heen at The Ritz-Carlton, Macau.
 Whichever way you go, Macau is teeming with local and global cuisine of outstanding quality.
-You can also head to Broadway Macau Food Street for some laid-back dining.
+You can also head to Broadway Macau Food Street for some laid-back, casual dining.
 The hawker-style street market vibe is complemented by fuss-free and delicious dishes that a true traveler needs to try.

 10:00pm to midnight